Hylda Baker: Legacy

 Actress Jean Fergusson, known for appearances in Last of the Summer Wine, wrote a biography and devised and starred in a tribute show, She Knows Y' Know!, at London's Vaudeville Theatre in 1997.
-The show won the Laurence Olivier Award for Best Entertainment in 1998.
+The show was nominated for the Laurence Olivier Award for Best Entertainment in 1998.

 Fellow comedian Victoria Wood described Baker's comedic talent as "peculiarly Northern".

 Alison Steadman played Baker in the play Our Hylda by Martyn Hesford, first broadcast on BBC Radio 4 on 15 June 2017.